-Of all the things money can’t buy, this one is one of the most obvious.
-If you want to be respected, you shouldn’t expect a couple of credit card swipes to do the trick.
+If you want to be respected, you shouldn't expect a couple of credit card swipes to do the trick.

 As for me, I have the most respect for people that (voluntarily) try to make the world a better place.
 And you often don't need any money for this.

 - Try to volunteer for a cause that you believe in (and find yourself to be happier as a result!)

 - The next time you go for a walk, bring an empty bag with you and pick up the trash.

 - Strike up a friendly conversation with someone who looks sad or lost.